-REQUIREMENTS FOR ENGINE TEST STAND AND LABORATORY CALIBRATION
+ENGINE TEST STAND AND LABORATORY CALIBRATION

 Engine test stand and laboratory calibrations are the foundation for obtaining meaningful test data.
-These engine test stand/laboratory calibration minimum calibration requirements, which are monitored and benchmarked by American Chemistry Council (ACC), consist of state-of-the-art calibration methodologies to manage test precision and severity.
-The ACC requirements are supplementary to ASTM Test Monitoring Center (TMC) test stand and test laboratory requirements, i.e., TMC calibration is a prerequisite for Code practiceadherence.
+These calibration requirements, which are monitored and benchmarked by American Chemistry Council (ACC), consist of state-of-the-art calibration methodologies to manage test precision and severity.
+The ACC requirements are supplementary to ASTM Test Monitoring Center (TMC) test stand and test laboratory requirements, i.e., TMC calibration is a prerequisite for Code adherence.

-This Appendix provides the source-references for the minimum calibration requirements for engine test stands and laboratories that must be met in order for candidate testing to commence under the Code.
+This Appendix provides the references for the minimum calibration requirements for engine test stands and laboratories that must be met for candidate testing to commence under the Code.